mincong-h/mincong-h.github.io/README.md

 ## Assets

-When adding a new image to the website, you need to register the its metadata in `_data/images.yml`.
+When adding a new image to the website, you need to register its metadata in `_data/images.yml`.

 ## Social Network Sharing